dmgsantos/WaterPy/README.md

 WaterPython thank you in advance for your contribution and support.

-* Follow the project on Twitter: https://twitter.com/WETpython
-* Get the library at https://github.com/WETpython
+* Get the library at https://github.com/WaterPython
-* For any question: wetpython@gmail.com
+* For any question: dmgsantos@gmail.com

 Modules and functions() included in the library: